projjal1/MOPSO-WSN/README.md

 3.We have also generated *.txt files for convenience.

 4.Copy them in Excel sheet columns to make database of generated values.

+<h2>Resources or papers to follow</h2>

+Resources have been moved to resources folder.